sdebby/Arduino_Wifi_Signal_Quality/README.md

 It is nice to have an independed device measuring WIFI signal in home.

-After long internet search for the correct I2C LCD librery using this librery:
+After long internet search for the correct I2C LCD librery using this fdebrabander librery :
 [20X04LCD_Librery](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library)

 # Hardware